G1ANT-Robot/G1ANT.Addon.Tutorials/G1ANT.Addon.Command.HelloWorld/README.md

 ﻿# G1ANT.Addon.Command.Hello

-G1ANT.Studio is a open platform, which enable you to create new features like Commands, Structures, Compilers, Triggers, Panels and Wizards.
+G1ANT.Studio is an open platform, which enable you to create new features like Commands, Structures, Compilers, Triggers, Panels and Wizards.
 In this tutorial I will show you how to create new Command in G1ANT.Studio.

 First of all, you should install [G1ANT.Addon.Sdk](https://github.com/G1ANT-Robot/G1ANT.Sdk/raw/master/G1ANT.Sdk.vsix) in your Visual Studio Environment.
 When you are ready, let's go to the next step.